-It is well-known (and at the heart of current developments in optimization of polynomial functions, see \cite{lasserre-2001,parrilo-2003} or the survey \cite{laurent-2009-survey}) that SOS conditions of bounded degree can be phrased as semidefinite programs.
+It is well-known (and at the heart of current developments in optimization of polynomial functions, see \cite{lasserre-2001,parrilo-2003} or the survey \cite{laurent-2009-survey}) that SOS conditions with degree constraints of the form \eqref{Equ:StandardApproach} can be phrased as semidefinite programs.
 Finding an (optimal) positive semidefinite matrix within an affine linear variety is known as semidefinite programming (see e.g.\ \cite{sdp-handbook} for a comprehensive treatment).
 Semidefinite programs can be solved efficiently both in theory and in practice.

 Precisely, any sum-of-squares polynomial $H$ can be expressed as $M Q M^T$, where $Q$ is a symmetric positive semidefinite matrix (abbreviated $Q \succeq 0$) and $M$ is a vector of monomials.

 Similarly, by the degree restriction the linear combination in~\eqref{eq:amoebacertificate} or~\eqref{eq:monomialbasedcertificate} can be integrated into the semidefinite formulation by a comparison of coefficients.